 Can I lease a car as a provisional license holder?

-However, by applying through YoungCarDriver, you gain instant access to the very best car loan deals available today, enabling you to find an affordable package based on your circumstances.
+However, apply through YoungCarDriver, and gain instant access to the very best car loan deals available, enabling you to find an affordable package based on your circumstances.